flisanp/ms1-ceramic-studio/README.md

 - Links in navbar takes you to the correct pages.
 - Hover effect on links in navbar.
 - Action effect on actual site your visiting.
-- Links to stockists works and opens in a new tab window
+- All links works and opens in a new tab window.
-- Form
+- The form checks if it has the correct input before submitting.
-- Responsiveness
+- Responsiveness looks nice on different screen sizes.
-- Links social media
+- All links to social media sites opens in a new tab window.

 #### Testing User Stories
 - As a retailer I want to find the contact information so that I can get in touch with her for business inquiries.